Trikkitt/talkietoaster/README.md

 # talkietoaster
 Talkie Toaster

+For anyone who is a fan of Red Dwarf, this is a fun little project.
+I've seen plenty of push a button or activate a PIR to play random talkie toaster clips.
+This takes it a step further and it tries to help a little more conversation.
+You can use this to actually play out scenes from the show.
+For example try "luna city surfing" and repeat lister's lines.
+You can also just ask things like "ask me a question" or just drop the word "toast" in to something you're saying and keep saying no.

 This project went through three main voice recognition engines.
 These were all on a Raspberry Pi.
 I needed one that didn't require an Internet connection as I wanted it to listen constantly and the Internet APIs really don't like that, plus privacy concerns.
 All I needed was to trigger.
 Everything I've done is based around Python 3.

   SnowBoy